 The physical footprint of the proposed Build Alternative improvements would require a moderate amount of tree removal.
 Similarly, the physical footprint for the planned land use developments listed in Table 2.4.2-1 and future transportation improvements would also require varying degrees of tree removal that would be reviewed and/or permitting during the individual project approval processes.
 The future transportation projects could also require bridge widening at bridges along I-680, I-580, and State Route 84.
 Tree removal for the planned and programed projects, in combination with the tree removal implemented under the Build Alternative, would reduce the amount of potential nesting habitat for a number of bird species protected under the Migratory Bird Species Act.
 Additionally, bridge widening or tree removal could result in direct impacts to special-status bat species.
-Therefore, the planned and programmed projects in the area, in combination with the Build Alternative, could result in cumulative impact to trees and related nesting species, as well as special-status bat species.
+Therefore, the planned and programmed projects in the area, in combination with the Build Alternative, as well as special-status bat species.

 Water quality during construction and project operation would be protected by best management practices (BMPs) that would be developed and approved prior to construction (see Section 2.2.2, Water Quality; Measures WQ-1, WQ-2, and WQ-3 for further details regarding temporary and permanent BMPs).
-Implementation of the BMPs would ensure that the natural beneficial values of the waterways within the BSA were maintained for the special-status species, including central California coast DPS steelhead that could be present in this aquatic habitat.
+Implementation of the BMPs would ensure that the natural beneficial values of the waterways within the BSA were maintained for the special-status species.